kfehlhauer/blg/content/about/index.md

 3/2006 – 10/2011
 ### Software Architect
 #### Transzap: Denver, CO
-Instrumental in enhancing the performance of both customer-facing software products and internal data systems.
+Enhanced Transzap's oil and gas accounting software in addition to building analytical data systems.

-Key Contributions and Responsibilities:
+Key Accomplishments and Responsiblilities:
 - Pioneered the introduction of Python for efficient data transformations and task automation
 - Developed multiple Python applications to ensure system conversion and upgrade integrity
 - Led the migration of Transzap's legacy e-payables system from Orion to Tomcat